 Welcome to my web page!
-The adjacent horizontally aligned top menu provides navigation to my repository of tutorials, assignments, notes, and other reference materials utilized during my coursework at Tri-County Technical College in Pendleton, South Carolina, as a Computer Science student with emphasis in computer programming.
+The horizontally aligned top menu provides navigation to my repository of Computer Science reference materials utilized both as a self-educated student and also as a student attending a technical college where I majored in Computer Science with emphasis on computer programming.

-To scroll this page up and down, hover over the black arrows located at right. ⇒
+To scroll this page up and down, hover over the black directional arrows located at right. ⇒

 The vertically aligned side menu provides navigation to information about me.
 The first menu item displays my summary biographic information and the second menu item has an email contact hyperlink.